-Gas Gathering (Regulated) pipelines are determined in accordance with the requirements of §192.8.
+Gas Gathering - Regulated and Reporting-Regulated pipeline facilities are determined in accordance with the requirements of §192.8.

 Crude Oil - unrefined oil consisting mainly of hydrocarbons.

 Refined and/or Petroleum Product (non-HVL) - flammable, toxic, or corrosive products obtained from distilling and processing of crude oil, unfinished oils, natural gas liquids, blend stocks and other miscellaneous hydrocarbon compounds.
 Examples include motor gasoline, diesel fuel, fuel oil, aviation gasoline, jet fuel, kerosene, acetone, benzene, MTBE, naphtha, or other non-HVL petroleum products.
 In these instructions, "petroleum products" is meant to be synonymous with "refined products".